ivcap-works/ivcap-docs/docs/developer-guide/README.md

 ## Overview

-The Intelligent Visual Collaboration Analytics Platform __IVCAP__ operates as a Software as a Service that enables researchers and analytics providers to use and implement services to collect, process, or analyse visual datasets using AI analytics.
+The Intelligent Visual Collaboration Analytics Platform __IVCAP__ enables researchers and analytics providers to use and develop analytics services that collect, process, or analyse visual datasets using advanced analytics.

-The intended audience for this guide are the Researchers and Developers who intend to develop and publish services using __IVCAP__.
+The intended audiences for this guide are the Researchers and Developers who intend to develop analytics services for __IVCAP__.

-Use the API to build, and load services onto the IVCAP platform, which are then discovered and used by platform users for data analysis.
-You can build services using the API, a Python software development kit (SDK), and the command line interface (CLI).

-This reference guide provides the information you need to use the API to build and deploy your service.
+A [Python SDK](sdk/) has been published to facilitate the development of services and there is [a sample service](sdk/#using-the-sdk-for-the-ivcap_service) to help you get started using the SDK.

+The [command line interface](https://github.com/reinventingscience/ivcap-cli) (CLI) is also available and can be used as another example service.
+The CLI also demonstrates how to develop an analytics service using go.

 ## Getting started

-Services built for IVCAP are built using  that may contain one or more workflows.
-Each workflow may contain one or more task.
-The artifacts generated (output of the service) may be a report, file, data set as is required by the needs at the time.

-### Install the IVCAP development environment

-Install and configure the Kubernetes/minikube environment [IVCAP core install latest instructions](TODO/deploy#cluster), which detail the installation for Google Cloud, Azure, and a local installation with Minikube (on MacOS).

-This step will set:
+__IVCAP__ and its services are deployed to a Kubernetes (K8s) cluster hosted in a cloud environment.
+Analytics service development will follow the CI/CD framework used by the custodian of __IVCAP__ and can be developed locally using minikube.

+An analytics service is built using Argo workflows, where a workflow may contain one or more tasks.

+When built, the service is compiled into a container that is loaded into the K8s/minikube environment.

+Each container is held and executed independently of any other containers and must get input and data from its startup parameters or use the REST API for data access and storage.

+To get underway for local development:
-* Provisioning of the resources for docker/minikube.
+* install and configure the software for a [local dev environment](running-locally/)
-* Enable support services/apps.
-* Make the docker/minikube DNS visible to the host OS (MacOS).

-Once the environment is functional, deploying the application and building it.
+* clone the sample service and start building your service

-## Security
+## Security Considerations

-Interacting with IVCAP via the REST Api will need an bearer token in the header.
+Interacting with IVCAP via the REST API will need a bearer token in the header.
 The bearer token is attained via the 'create session' method.

 ### Authentication